Blnd-hussen/ccomp/README.md

 # C++ Compiler Automation Tool (ccomp)

-CCOMP is a command-line utility designed to automate the compilation and execution of C++ source files on Unix-like systems. it leverages regular expressions to extract include paths directly from the provided C++ code.
+CCOMP is a command-line utility designed to automate the compilation and execution of C++ source files on Unix-like systems.
+the program uses p-ranav's argparse library to parse arguments and regular expressions to find the cpp files based on the include files.

+> [!Note]: The tool assumes that each header file (.hpp) follows the pattern: R"(^\s*#include\s*\"([^\"]+)\"\s*$)",
+> meaning the program will look for a corresponding C++ file within the project directory.
+> For example, #include "header.hpp" is expected to have a matching header.cpp file.

 ## Features